StefanE/ScalaSidekick/README.md

 Look at the downloads page to see latest release version [download](http://github.com/StefanE/ScalaSidekick/downloads)

 ##Current State
-- Alpha, works when the user does the right things, not much error handling
+- Alpha, works with an SBT project, so far only used in single project environment

 ##Implemented (Runs through Ensime)